fefa4ka/eer/docs/API.md

 ```

 ### `react(Type, instance, props)`
-Force a component to react to new props.
+Apply new props to a component in one loop iteration.

 ```c
 react(MyComponent, myComponent, _({